 This project aims to address key issues related to educating and training future generations of forest professionals to address 21st Century needs in the UK, drawing on interdisciplinary (Sociology/ Social Sciences and Education) perspectives and methodological approaches.
 Based on a phased approach involving two PhD students, the first PhD will seek to explore the ways in which conceptual and theoretical frameworks such as multi-functionality and / or ecosystem services might be combined with a 'Systems' approach to enhance understanding of the educational and skills requirements of forestry in the 21st Century.
 Drawing on the findings of the first phase, the second PhD will seek to develop an understanding of the future aspirations and the key factors influencing career choices among young people in relation to forestry.
-The first phase PhD completes in 2017/18 with the second phase PhD completing in 2019/20.
+The first phase PhD completed in 2017/18 with the terms of the second project following on from this PhD now being revised to a smaller research project which is due to be completed in 2018/19.